 The following year brought positive changes when he met the woman who was later to become his second wife and mother of his children: Mamie Bosanko, a 22-year-old student at the post-graduate Royal College of Art in London.
 His career in education then took a new turn with a series of British Council posts in the Middle-East, leading to his appointment in 1939 as Director of Education based in Bahrain, charged with setting up an education system for the newly oil-rich states of the Arabian Gulf, then under British control.
 He and Mamie were married in Bahrain in 1940.

 They left for India in 1941.
 Roy took a temporary post as senior Professor of English at Islamia College, Peshawar, until recruiting reopened for the Royal Indian Navy.
-He was then posted to Admiral Godfrey’s staff at HQ in New Delhi and assigned the task of creating and administering the RIN’s first Welfare Directorate.
+He was then posted to Admiral Godfrey’s staff at HQ in New Delhi and assigned the task of creating and administering The Royal Indian Navy’s first welfare directorate.
 He thus became one of the few people to have served in all three branches of the armed services and he later received from the Admiralty the permanent rank of Commander.

 Roy and Mamie returned to England after the war to bring up their children.
 Roy died at home in Kent in 1958.